sweeden-ttu/legal-luminary/_pages/defense.md

 <div class="info-box">
 <h4>Questions to Ask</h4>
-<p>When consulting with a defense attorney, ask about their experience with your specific charges, their familiarity with Bell County courts, their approach to cases like yours, and their communication practices.</p>
+<p>When consulting with a defense attorney, individuals should ask about the attorney's experience with their specific charges, familiarity with Bell County courts, approach to similar cases, and communication practices.</p>
 </div>

 ### What to Look For

-**Local Experience** — An attorney who knows Bell County courts, prosecutors, and judges has valuable insight into how your case will proceed.
+**Local Experience** — An attorney who knows Bell County courts, prosecutors, and judges has valuable insight into how cases will proceed.

 **Relevant Practice Focus** — Look for attorneys who focus on criminal defense rather than general practice.

-**Clear Communication** — You should understand your options and what to expect at each stage.
+**Clear Communication** — Individuals should understand their options and what to expect at each stage.

 **Realistic Assessment** — Be wary of guarantees; ethical attorneys provide honest assessments.

 ## Take Action Now

 Time matters in criminal cases.
 Evidence can disappear.
 Witnesses' memories fade.
 Court dates approach quickly.
-Early involvement by an attorney provides the best opportunity to protect your rights and build a strong defense.
+Early involvement by an attorney provides the best opportunity to protect rights and build a strong defense.

 <div style="background: var(--navy-dark); color: white; padding: 2rem; border-radius: 4px; margin-top: 2rem;">
 <p style="font-size: 0.75rem; margin: 0 0 0.5rem 0; opacity: 0.8; text-transform: uppercase; letter-spacing: 1px;">ADVERTISEMENT</p>